ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Authority comparison {#sec-compare-authority}

-A Verifier SHALL compare the condition ECT expected `authority` value to the candidate entry `authority` value.
+A Verifier SHALL compare the condition ECT's `authority` value to the candidate entry's `authority` value.

 If every entry in the condition ECT `authority` has a matching entry in the ACS entry `authority` field, then the authorities match.
 The order of the fields in each `authority` field do not affect the result of the comparison.